openhab/openhab-addons/bundles/org.openhab.binding.vesync/README.md

 | password               | String                  | The password as used in the VeSync mobile application |
 | airPurifierPollInterval| String                  | The poll interval for air filters / humidifers        |

-* Note Air PPM Levels don't usually change quickly - 60s seems reasonable if OpenHab is controlling it and your don't want near instant feedback of physical interactions with the devices.
+* Note Air PPM Levels don't usually change quickly - 60s seems reasonable if openHab is controlling it and your don't want near instant feedback of physical interactions with the devices.

 #### AirPurifier configuration parameters